Putin open to talks with the West over Ukraine, says Kremlin

 Recent Russian missile and drone attacks on key infrastructure have left many millions in Ukraine without any heating, water or electricity.

-Fighting continued to rage on in eastern Ukraine, the town of Bakhmut is currently the main target of Moscow’s artillery attacks.
+Fighting continued to rage on in eastern Ukraine.
+The town of Bakhmut is currently the main target of Moscow’s artillery attacks.

-Russian forces in the southern Kherson and Zaporizhzhia regions remain on the defensive, Ukraine’s General Staff said in its latest battlefield update.
+Russian forces in the southern Kherson and Zaporizhzhia regions remain on the defensive, Ukraine’s general staff said in its latest battlefield update.

-Elsewhere, in an attempt to reduce the money available for Moscow’s war effort, the European Union has made a tentative agreement on Thursday that there should be a $60 a barrel price cap on Russian seaborne oil, according to diplomats.
+Elsewhere, in an attempt to reduce the money available for Moscow’s war effort, the EU made a tentative agreement on Thursday that there should be a $60-a-barrel price cap on Russian seaborne oil, according to diplomats.

-The measure still needs to be approved by all EU governments in writing by Friday.
+The measure still needs to be approved by all EU governments in writing.

 Register for free to continue reading